Oleksandr Usyk vs. Daniel Dubois II

 Oleksandr Usyk vs. Daniel Dubois II, billed as Undisputed, was a professional boxing match contested on 19 July 2025 at Wembley Stadium, London, between Oleksandr Usyk and Daniel Dubois for the undisputed heavyweight championship.
-Usyk won via a 5th round knockout, regaining the undisputed title he first held from May to June 2024, becoming only the second two-time undisputed heavyweight champion since Muhammad Ali.
+Usyk won via a 5th round knockout, regaining the undisputed title he first held from May to June 2024, becoming a two-time undisputed heavyweight champion since Muhammad Ali.

 The fight was a rematch of their first bout on 26 August 2023 at Stadion Wrocław, Wrocław, Poland, in which Usyk had defeated Dubois via knockout in the 9th round.
 Due to his performance and record, Usyk was described as the greatest heavyweight boxer of his generation, with comparisons of Usyk to the all time greatest in the sport, notably Ali.

 As a Ukrainian boxer, Usyk's support for the Ukrainian people during the ongoing Russian invasion of Ukraine was a feature of the fight.

 Background

 Route to the fight

 Usyk's defeat of Tyson Fury on 18 May 2024 meant he became the first undisputed heavyweight champion since Lennox Lewis.

 Usyk vacated his IBF title on 25 June 2024, thereby relinquishing his undisputed status, after he elected to fight a rematch against Fury (which he won, on 21 December 2024) rather than face mandatory IBF challenger Dubois.

 On 27 April 2025, the rematch between Usyk and Dubois was announced, to be held on 19 July 2025.

 Going into the fight, whilst Usyk was still seen as the favourite due to his record, some analysts gave Dubois a chance, or even predicted a win, on the basis of Usyk's advancing age and Dubois' impressive record since their first bout.
 After his first defeat to Usyk, Dubois had won three fights in a row, all by knockout, including a knockout victory over Anthony Joshua to retain the IBF belt.